rerun-io/rerun/docs/content/concepts/entity-component.md

 aren't relevant to the scene that the space view is drawing are safely ignored.
 Also, Rerun even allows you to log your own set of components, bypassing archetypes altogether.

-In Python, the `rr.AnyValue` helper object can be used to add custom component(s) to an archetype:
+In Python, the [rr.AnyValues](https://ref.rerun.io/docs/python/nightly/common/custom_data/#rerun.AnyValues) helper object can be used to add custom component(s) to an archetype:

 code-example: extra_values